 FULFILL results show that the human factor needs to be further considered when designing sufficiency policies.
-Psychological approaches adopted in WP3 and T5.1 showed that sufficiency requires major changes in human behaviour, but also profound changes in organisations.
-Changing these practices requires going through different stages of change: from pre-intention (individual not concerned by the subject) to intention (individual concerned but inactive), from preparation for action (individual planning the action) to the implementation of action, with persistence or relapse (Flipo & Rabourdin, 2023; Flipo et al., 2023).
+WP5 showed that sufficiency requires major changes in lifestyles, but also profound changes in organisations.
+Changing these practices requires going through different stages of change: from pre-intention (individual not concerned by the subject) to intention (individual concerned but inactive), from preparation for action (individual planning the action) to the implementation of action, with persistence or relapse (FULFILL, 2023d; FULFILL, 2023g).
 These results teach us that each passage from one stage to the next calls for different tools, messages, and actions.

-Group category studies conducted in WP3 also showed that not all individuals have the same perception of the issue at stake nor the same motivation behind engaging in sufficiency actions (Flipo & Rabourdin, 2023).
-Looking at existing policy schemes in T5.2 and T5.3, it seems regrettable that individuals are often left out of energy saving or sufficiency incentives and programs (Gabert et al., 2024).
+Group category studies conducted in WP3 also showed that not all individuals have the same perception of the issue at stake nor the same motivation behind engaging in sufficiency actions (FULFILL, 2023d).
+Looking at existing policy schemes in T5.2 and T5.3, it seems regrettable that individuals are often left out of energy saving or sufficiency incentives and programs (FULFILL, 2023h; FULFILL, 2024b).
 This can result in counterproductive effects such as stifling, rejection and residence, undermining the efficiency of the scheme.

 Individuals, in their role as consumers or professionals, should also be involved more proactively in the elaboration of sufficiency plans.
 An interesting example comes from the city of Grenoble in France (Ville de Grenoble, March 2023).
 The city's sufficiency plan was built from the start with the participation of employees, so as to understand and listen to their needs, motivations and actions proposals.
 An important information campaign, as well as continuous support (training sessions, measurement campaign, feedback questionnaires etc.), was implemented and facilitated the adoption of lifestyle changes in the different administrations (Ville de Grenoble, March 2023).
+More generally, FULFILL (2023h) has highlighted citizen involvement and possibility to contribute to decision-making as a key lever for the success of sufficiency policies.

-Results from WP3 and 5 also show that policies should better consider societal frameworks at play (Flipo & Rabourdin, 2023, Gabert et al., 2024).
+Results from WP3 and 5 also show that policies should better consider societal frameworks at play (FULFILL, 2023d, FULFILL, 2024b).
 Gender seems to be a constant variable in all WPs yet remains poorly understood nor considered in policy schemes' designs.
 Micro, meso and macro-level analyses showed a tendency for women to adopt more sufficient lifestyles than men.
 Field evaluations are also striking: the assessment of Grenoble's sufficiency plan in France showed that female employees were much more proactive and involved in the elaboration and implementation of the sufficiency plan (Fristot, 2023).
 However, the city was not able to provide explanations as to why and did not investigate the topic further.
 It is also a key limit that we have identified throughout the project and in the literature review, that gender-based narratives or societal frameworks are poorly explored and analysed.
 Regarding policies, this variable is mostly left out (if we look at national and local sufficiency plans in France, this variable has not been investigated).